Spring Drum Retreat: 13-15 November 2026

 Learning in this environment will do wonders for your drumming: the djembe always repays the time you invest in it.
 You will be challenged in areas of stamina and retention, as well as the content you tackle.
 After the weekend is actually when you’ll notice the difference in your playing – your technique will have improved considerably and you’ll find your ear can pick up the polyrhythms more clearly.

-Enjoy fun dance sessions facilitated by Appiah Annan, with live drumming!
+Enjoy fun dance sessions, with live drumming!
 Whether you have two left feet or were born with rhythm – no prior dance experience is needed.

 Our workshops are fun, educational and stimulating for all ages, levels and backgrounds!
 Definitely for anyone who is looking for a fun way to keep fit as well as enjoy an energising cultural experience!